Over 50 Years of Family Medicine and Community Health

 After World War II, the growth of sub-specialization in medicine created a need for more generalists.
-At the same time, public outcry mounted for accessible, cost-effective, and personal healthcare in rural areas and inner cities.
+At the same time, public outcry mounted for accessible, cost-effective, and personal healthcare in rural areas and downtown areas.
 In response to both of these needs, the specialty of family medicine was born.
 In 1969, the Department of Family Medicine and Community Health became one of the first family medicine residency programs in the country.

 The establishment of DFMCH as a department was the result of a sustained effort beginning in 1965, when then-president of the Minnesota Academy of General Practice (MAGP) President Herb Huffington, MD, wrote to the University of Minnesota Medical School dean regarding the need to train more general practitioners in Minnesota.
 The Medical School subcommittee convened the following year and issued a 35-page report on the need for family practice training in Minnesota.